Spending time and money on writing job posts can be a drag.

 The version with the highest search volume is your best bet (see example below).

 3. Make Sure to Properly Space Your Title

-In both the examples above, it's much better to add a space between the slash then cram the two words together.
+In both of the examples above, it is much better to add a space between the slash and the words rather than cram everything together.

 There’s two big reasons.